kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [x] Feature gate (also fill in values in `kep.yaml`)
+- [ ] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `StorageObjectCompression`
+  - Feature gate name:
-  - Components depending on the feature gate: kube-apiserver
+  - Components depending on the feature gate:
 - [x] Other
-  - Describe the mechanism: both boxes apply, because neither suffices alone.
-Compressing needs the gate and `--storage-compression-config` naming the resource with an algorithm other than `None`.
-The gate alone is inert; the flag alone fails startup.
+  - Describe the mechanism: one kube-apiserver flag, `--storage-compression-config`, pointing at a file that names the resources to compress with an algorithm other than `None`.
+Unset, nothing is compressed.
+No feature gate, for the reasons in [Proposal](#proposal).
   - Will enabling / disabling the feature require downtime of the control plane?
 No, but each apiserver restarts, since the configuration is read once per process.
 On HA that is a rolling restart.
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 No.